Obscuretone/obscuretone.github.io/posts/en/bootstraps.md

 Despite his claims of coming from humble beginnings, Musk’s story is one of privilege built on the economic inequalities of apartheid-era South Africa.

-# The Bay Area Garage Startup: A Symbol of Privilege
-The "garage startup" is one of the most enduring myths of Silicon Valley, but in places like Palo Alto, owning a garage is a symbol of immense wealth.
-The median home price in the Bay Area hovers around $1.5 million, making the notion of a "scrappy garage startup" somewhat absurd.
-If you have the resources to own a home in one of the priciest real estate markets in the world, you’re already starting with significant financial privilege.

-Why it matters: The garage startup narrative romanticizes the struggle of entrepreneurship while ignoring the underlying wealth and security that enables these founders to take risks in the first place.
-It's not really "starting from nothing" if you own a million-dollar asset.

-# The Dark Side of the Startup Dream
+## The Dark Side of the Startup Dream
-The tech world loves to promote the image of the lone genius, hustling against all odds to build a billion-dollar company.
-But the reality is far more complicated.
-Behind many of these success stories, you’ll find a combination of luck, family money, and rule-breaking.
+The tech industry often celebrates the image of the solitary genius, tirelessly working against all odds to build a billion-dollar empire.
+However, the truth is much more complex.
+Behind many of these success stories lies a blend of luck, family wealth, and bending the rules.

-Luck: Being in the right place at the right time plays an enormous role in startup success.
-Uber wouldn’t be Uber without the rise of smartphones and GPS technology.
-Facebook wouldn’t have scaled as it did without the explosive growth of social media.

-Parents' Money: From Jeff Bezos' family loan to Elon Musk's privileged beginnings, financial backing from family is a common thread that runs through many of these stories.
-For many so-called self-made entrepreneurs, the ability to take risks came from knowing they had a financial safety net.

-Cheating: Whether it's breaking laws like Uber, hacking student data like Zuckerberg, or exploiting workers through gig economy loopholes, many tech startups have cut ethical corners to gain a competitive edge.

-# It’s Time to Acknowledge the Privilege Behind Startup Success
-The "pull yourself up by your bootstraps" mentality is deeply ingrained in the American entrepreneurial dream, but for many of today’s tech giants, success came not from grit alone, but from luck, privilege, and cheating the system.
-While these companies have undeniably changed the world, it’s essential to recognize the unspoken advantages that helped them along the way.
+The "pull yourself up by your bootstraps" mindset is a cornerstone of the American entrepreneurial dream, but for many of today's tech titans, their success wasn’t just driven by determination—it was shaped by luck, privilege, and exploiting the system.
+While these companies have certainly made a global impact, it's important to acknowledge the hidden advantages that played a role in their rise.

-The next time you hear about the billionaire founder who started from nothing in a garage, remember: if that garage is in the Bay Area, they weren’t starting from nothing at all.
+So, the next time you hear about a billionaire founder who "started from nothing" in a garage, remember this: if that garage was in the Bay Area, they weren’t starting from scratch at all.